TylerBarnes/gatsby-starter-wordpress-blog/README.md

 - **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

+## 🎓 Learning WordPress with Gatsby

+Need to know more about how the WordPress source plugin works?
+Need to set up Previews or understand more about plugin options?
+Check out the [`gatsby-source-wordpress-experimental` docs](https://github.com/gatsbyjs/gatsby-source-wordpress-experimental#readme) for information about data sourcing or the [`gatsby-plugin-wordpress` README](https://github.com/TylerBarnes/gatsby-plugin-wordpress#readme) for information about page creation and templating.

 ## 💫 Deploy